White Sox vs. Tigers Player Props Betting Odds

-The Chicago White Sox visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
-Those looking to place a player prop bet can find odds on Luis Robert, Riley Greene and others in this contest.
+Those looking to place a player prop bet can find odds for Riley Greene, Luis Robert and others in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Saturday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!